hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

+Of course, we could stack copies of $\mathcal{C}$ on top of each other, but this is harder to draw.
+More importantly, it is unnecessary in finite dimensions!
-But when we go to finite dimensions, we can recover this information, as long as the function is into, i.e. there are no overlaps.
+We can recover the information about which $i$ maps to which complex number as long as the function is into, i.e. there are no overlaps.
 We simply draw a chain of points, and mark the first some way, e.g. with a black dot.
-We give an example below.

 <figure>
     <div style="text-align:center"><img src